I’ll show you how you can make homemade lollipops for a fun Halloween treat — by using a mini muffin tin for your mold!

 Since our science project on the candy stages, I’ve been wanting to make lollipops.
 I’ve never made them, but I had the idea to make them with flavored water – more specifically Clear American flavored sparkling water from Walmart.
 I wasn’t sure if it would work, but if it would, the flavored water would be the flavoring and there wouldn’t be a need for adding (or buying) extra flavors.
 I’ll give you a spoiler: it did work….deliciously!

 Since I was making Halloween lollipops, I thought carefully about the flavors I would buy.
 I ended up buying Mandarin Orange (since pumpkins and the holiday is full of “orange” colors), Fuji Apple Pear (Autumn flavors), and Apple Raspberry (thinking apples and Autumn here again – wanted another variation).
 David gasped when he saw that they had a Pineapple Coconut flavor…you know him with Coconut stuff.
 We got that one just for him.

+It was now time to get started!
 To make the lollipops, you will need 1 cup of sugar, 1/3 cup of light corn syrup, and 1/2 cup of Clear American Flavored Sparkling Water of your choice.

 These three things are combined in a heavy-bottomed pot.
 You heat them over medium-high heat, just until the sugar is dissolved.

 After the sugar is dissolved, clip your candy thermometer to the side of your pan and heat the mixture over medium-high heat – without stirring – until it reaches 300 degrees F, also known at the hard crack stage.
 While my sugar mixture was heating, I generously sprayed my mini muffin tin with cooking spray………